saif123471/threedee-world-magic/README.md

 * OpenAI
 * Supabase
 * JavaScript
-* HTTP APIs
+* REST APIs
 * Lovable Frontend

 ---

-# 🔄 System Workflow
+# 🔄 End-to-End Workflow

 1. Customer submits an order request.

-2. Sales Agent analyzes customer intent and selects the best product.
+2. The Sales Agent analyzes preferences and selects the most appropriate product.

-3. Inventory Agent validates stock and calculates pricing.
+3. The Inventory Agent verifies stock availability and calculates pricing.

-4. Security Agent evaluates transaction safety and approves the order.
+4. The Security Agent evaluates transaction safety and validates the order.

 5. Approved orders are stored in Supabase.

-6. The frontend receives a structured response together with an Agent Decision Timeline.
+6. The frontend receives a structured response together with a real-time Agent Decision Timeline.

 ---